Fast-Track Your Australian PR as Software Tester

 - Conducting regression testing to ensure software stability.

-- Analyzing test results and generating test reports.
+- Analysing test results and generating test reports.

 - Collaborating with developers and stakeholders to resolve issues.